ermradulsharma/resume/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## Choosing an Issue

+If you're looking for a place to start, look for issues labeled with `good first issue`.
+These are typically smaller, well-defined tasks that are perfect for newcomers.

+You can find them by searching:
+`is:issue is:open label:"good first issue"`

 ## How Can I Contribute?